top of page

 Recommended Options and Upgrades

 2. Get an Auto-Fill.
 Going on vacation takes enough planning with pets but having to worry about your pools water level should not be a thing.
 This feature is a must have investment.
-Imagine finishing your six figure investment and draping a water hose across your decking to fill the pool every couple of weeks.
+Imagine finishing your six figure investment and draping a water hose across your decking to fill the pool every week.
 You have plenty of other things to do than worry with filling your pool.

 3. Glass beed is the best plaster finish.
 It has the durability of pebble and the texture of smooth glass.
 The complaint of pebble through the years is how rough it is to the feet.
 Glass beed is more reflective, has more play of color, and wins in the comfort column.
 The best of the best.